Permutation-equivariant quantum K-theory X. Quantum Hirzebruch-Riemann-Roch in genus 0: Derivation of Theorem

 where the twisted Poincar\'e pairing $(\cdot ,\cdot )^{(r)}$ on $K:=K^0(X)\otimes \Lambda$ is characterized by

-Note that the symplectic form pairs the Lagrangian subspace $(\K_r^{(\zeta)})_{\pm}$ with $(\K_r^{(\zeta^{-1})})_{\mp}$ (here $+/-$ refer to ``power series/principal part'' respectively), and the standard polarization is $\und{\K}^{\infty}_{\pm}:=\prod_{\zeta, r} (\K_r^{(\zeta)})_{\pm}$.
+Note that the symplectic form pairs the Lagrangian subspace $\big(\K_r^{(\zeta)}\big)_{\pm}$ with $\big(\K_r^{(\zeta^{-1})}\big)_{\mp}$ (here $+/-$ refer to ``power series/principal part'' respectively), and the standard polarization is $\und{\K}^{\infty}_{\pm}:=\prod_{\zeta, r} \big(\K_r^{(\zeta)}\big)_{\pm}$.

-Based on the explicit form of $\und{\F}_r$, for each value of the parameters, we have $\und{\L}_r = \prod_{\zeta} \L_r^{(\zeta)}$, where $\L_r^{(1)}\subset \K_r^{(1)}$ is the graph of $d\F_{X/\ZZ_r}^{tw}(t_r^{(1)})$, and for $\zeta\neq 1$, each $\L_r^{(\zeta)} \subset (\K_r^{(\zeta)})_{+}\oplus (\K_r^{(\zeta^{-1})})_{-}$ is the graph of the self-adjoint linear map $t_r^{(\zeta)} \mapsto d^2 \F^{tw}_{X/\ZZ_{m(\zeta)r}} (t_{m(\zeta),r}^{(1)})\, t_r^{(\zeta)}$.
+Based on the explicit form of $\und{\F}_r$, for each value of the parameters, we have $\und{\L}_r = \prod_{\zeta} \L_r^{(\zeta)}$, where $\L_r^{(1)}\subset \K_r^{(1)}$ is the graph of ${\rm d}\F_{X/\ZZ_r}^{tw}(t_r^{(1)})$, and for $\zeta\neq 1$, each $\L_r^{(\zeta)} \subset \big(\K_r^{(\zeta)}\big)_{+}\oplus \big(\K_r^{(\zeta^{-1})}\big)_{-}$ is the graph of the self-adjoint linear map $t_r^{(\zeta)} \mapsto {\rm d}^2 \F^{tw}_{X/\ZZ_{m(\zeta)r}} \big(t_{m(\zeta),r}^{(1)}\big) t_r^{(\zeta)}$.

-Our reasoning based on summation over trees implies that replacing $\und{\F}_m$ with $\F_m$ can be considered as the change of the standard polarization into the uniform one without changing the Lagrangian submanifold $\und{\L}_r \subset \und{\K}^{(r)}$ which represents the graph of the differential.
+Our reasoning based on summation over trees implies that {\em replacing $\und{\F}_m$ with $\F_m$ can be considered as the change of the standard polarization into the uniform one without changing the Lagrangian submanifold $\und{\L}_r \subset \und{\K}^{(r)}$ which represents the graph of the differential.}

-Our next goal is to see how all $\nabla_{mr}$ intertwine $\F_r$ with $\F_{mr}$ (acting through the parameters $t_{m,r}^{(1)}$ on the former, and through the variables $t_{mr}^{(\zeta)}$ on the latter), and extract terms of weight $\h^{-1}$ from the whole expression.
-We claim that the terms of the total weight $\h^{-r}$ are obtained by Wick's summation over {\em rooted} trees, where the root vertex is represented by $\F_r$, all other vertices correspond to $\F_{mr}$ with $m>1$, and the edges, connecting vertices of lower {\em level} $mr$ with higher level $mlr$, come from the propagators $\nabla_{mlr}$.
+{\bf D.} Using the above conclusion, we now aim to extract terms of weight $\h^{-1}$ from the whole expression.
+For this we will observe how all $\nabla_{mr}$ (that they carry the weights $\h^{mr}$) intertwine $\F_r$ with $\F_{mr}$ (acting through the parameters $t_{m,r}^{(1)}$ on the former, and through the variables $t_{mr}^{(\zeta)}$ on the latter).
+We claim that {\em the terms of the total weight $\h^{-r}$ are obtained by Wick's summation over {\em rooted} trees, where the root vertex is represented by~$\F_r$, all other vertices correspond to~$\F_{mr}$ with $m>1$, and the edges, connecting vertices of lower {\em level} $mr$ with higher level~$mlr$, come from the propagators $\nabla_{mlr}$.}